New Gabby Petito photos from domestic call released

 Warning: This content may be disturbing for some viewers.

-(NewsNation) — The attorneys representing Gabby Petito’s parents have released a photo from her cell phone taken showing injuries of domestic violence.
+(NewsNation) — The attorneys representing Gabby Petito’s parents have released a photo from her cellphone that show the injuries of domestic violence.

 They say the selfie of Gabby shows she was violently assaulted, and likely strangled, before her interaction with Moab Police.
 Gabby’s parents, Joe Petito and Nichole Schmidt, are suing the Moab Police Department for the way they handled the interaction.